Get help now Make a donation

 Creative therapies

-This means using arts (music, drawing, painting, dancing, drama) or playing games to express your thoughts and feelings.
+This means using things like music, drawing, painting, dancing, drama or playing games to express your thoughts and feelings.

 It can also mean doing creative activities to improve your wellbeing and confidence.
 For example, writing or acting out stories with other young people.